Sairyss/domain-driven-hexagon/README.md

 **Note**: code examples are adapted to TypeScript and mentioned above frameworks, implementations in other languages will look differently.

-**Everything below should be seen as a recommendation**.
-Keep in mind that different projects have different requirements, so any pattern mentioned in this readme can be replaced or skipped if needed.
-Remember that code examples presented here are just examples and must be changed according to project's needs or personal preference.

-**This is not a production ready application.** It is purposefully over-engineered for educational purposes to showcase all the patterns explained in this readme.
-In real world production applications you will most likely only need a fraction of those patterns.
+**Everything below should be seen as a recommendation, not a rule**.
+Different projects have different requirements, so any pattern mentioned in this readme should be adjusted to project needs or even skipped entirely if it doesn't fit.
+In real world production applications you will most likely only need a fraction of those patterns depending on your use cases.
 More info in [this](#general-recommendations-on-architectures-best-practices-design-patterns-and-principles) section.

 ---